 Before going to and researching Cambodia, I have to admit that I really didn’t know a lot about the country.
 I was keen to visit Angkor Wat and explore Phnom Penh, but other than that, I had no idea where to go.
-After chatting to friends, reading blogs, travel guides and exploring Instagram, we discovered that Cambodia has some incredible beaches, gorgeous islands and great little towns, which ended up being some of our favourite parts of the trip.
+After chatting with friends, reading blogs, and travel guides and exploring Instagram, we discovered that Cambodia has some incredible beaches, gorgeous islands and great little towns, which ended up being some of our favourite parts of the trip.
 So here’s a little roundup of the Sihanoukville region, the Cambodian islands and the towns in Southern Cambodia and our favourite places.

 Sihanoukville & The Islands

 We didn’t stay in Sihanoukville, and after driving through it I have to say I’m glad, as it does not seem to be a particularly nice city.
 However, just along the coast are some gorgeous beaches.
 We spent a night in Otres, which has a beautiful long sandy beach.
 It has a very hippy/backpacker feel to it, with lots of bars and restaurants lining the water.
 The sunsets here are incredible.
 We spent an evening in a beachside restaurant, enjoying a few Angkor beers and watching one of the most beautiful sunsets I have ever seen.